-The Bosnian city of Mostar lies at a crossroads of cultures: just inland from the Adriatic coast, in the southern part of Bosnia-Herzegovina.
-Mostar's inhabitants are a mix of Orthodox Serbs, Catholic Croats, and Muslim Bosniaks who lived in seeming harmony before the Yugoslav Wars of the 1990s, then suffered horribly when warring neighborhoods turned the city into a killing zone.
-The persistent reminders of the war make my visit emotionally draining, but I'm hopeful that connecting with the people here will also make it rewarding.
+The city of Mostar lies at a crossroads of cultures: just inland from the Adriatic coast, in the southern part of Bosnia-Herzegovina.
+Mostar — where Orthodox Serbs, Catholic Croats, and Muslim Bosniaks had lived in seeming harmony before the war, then suffered horribly when its warring neighborhoods turned the city into a killing zone — provided me with one of the richest experiences of my travel year.
+The vibrant humanity and the persistent reminders of the terrible war a decade and a half ago combine to make Mostar strangely exhausting.

 Before the war, Mostar was famous for its 400-year-old, Turkish-style stone bridge.
-Its elegant, single-pointed arch was a symbol of Muslim society here and the town's status as the place where East met West in Europe.
-Then, during the 1990s, Mostar became a poster child for the war.
+Its elegant, single-pointed arch was a symbol of Muslim society here, and of the town's status as the place where East met West in Europe.
+Then, during the 1990s, Mostar became a poster child of the Bosnian war.
 First, the Croats and Bosniaks forced out the Serbs.
-Then they turned their guns on each other, staring each other down across a front line that ran through the middle of the city.
+Then they turned their guns on each other — staring each other down across a front line that ran through the middle of the city.
 Across the world, people wept when the pummeled Old Bridge — bombarded by Croat paramilitary artillery shells from the hilltop above — finally collapsed into the river.

-Today, I walk over the rebuilt bridge in a city that is thriving.
+Now the bridge has been rebuilt and Mostar is thriving.
 It happens to be prom night.
-The kids are out, their Bosnian hormones bursting with excitement.
-Feeling young and sexy is a great equalizer.
-As long as you have beer, loud music, twinkling stars — and no war — your country's GDP doesn't really matter.
+The kids are out, and Bosnian hormones are bursting.
+Being young and sexy is a great equalizer.
+With a beer, loud music, desirability, twinkling stars — and no war — your country's GDP doesn't really matter.

-And yet, as I stroll through teeming streets, it's chilling to think that these people — who make me a sandwich, stop for me when I cross the street, show off their paintings, and direct the church choir — were killing each other in a bloody war not so long ago.
+And yet, strolling through teeming streets, it's chilling to think that, just a few years ago, these people — who make me a sandwich, direct me to a computer terminal in the Internet café, stop for me when I cross the street, show off their paintings, and direct the church choir — were killing each other.

-Walking past a small cemetery congested with a hundred white-marble Muslim tombstones, I notice the dates.
+Walking past a small cemetery congested with more than a hundred white-marble Muslim tombstones, I notice the dates.
 Everyone died in 1993, 1994, or 1995.
 This was a park before 1993.
 When the war heated up, snipers were a constant concern — they'd pick off anyone they saw walking down the street.
+Bodies were left for weeks along the main boulevard, which had become the deadly front line.
 Mostar's cemeteries were too exposed, but this tree-filled park was relatively safe from snipers.
-People buried their loved ones here, under cover of darkness.
+People buried their loved ones here…under cover of darkness.

-Alen points to a tree growing out of a ruined building and says, "It's a strange thing in nature: Sweet figs can grow with almost no soil."
-He seems to be speaking as much about the difficult lot of Mostar's people as its vegetation.
+Alen points to a tree growing out of a ruined building and says, "It's a strange thing in nature: figs can grow with almost no soil" — seeming to speak as much about the difficult lot of Mostar's people as its vegetation.
 There are blackened ruins everywhere.
-When I ask why, after 15 years, the ruins still stand, Alen explains, “Confusion about who owns what.
+When I ask why — after 15 years — the ruins still stand, Alen explains, “Confusion about who owns what.
 Surviving companies have no money.
-The Bank of Yugoslavia, which held the mortgages, is now gone.
+The bank of Yugoslavia, which held the mortgages, is now gone.
 No one will invest until it's clear who owns the buildings."

-The next morning, before I leave Mostar, I stop at a tiny grocery store to order a sandwich from a woman I befriended the day before.
-She's a gorgeous person, sad to be living in a frustrating economy and unable to bend down because of a piece of shrapnel in her back that doctors decided was safer left in.
-As she slices the sandwich meat, I bend down to gather carrots and cherries to add to what will be a fine picnic meal on wheels.
+Leaving Mostar to return to Croatia, I stop at a tiny grocery store, where a woman I befriended the day before — a gorgeous person, sad to be living in a frustrating economy, and unable to bend down because of a piece of shrapnel in her back that doctors decided was safer left in — makes me a hearty ham sandwich.
+As she slices, I bend down to gather the rest of what will be a fine picnic meal on wheels.